Convergence of a Distributed Least Squares: The Main Results

-\emph{Remark 3.1.} From \emph{Lemma 8.1.2} in \cite{Godsil2014}, it is not difficult to see that for any two nodes $i$ and $j$, there exists a path from $i$ to $j$ with length not less than $\ell$ if and only if the $(i,j)$th entry of the matrix $\mathcal{A}^{\ell}$ is positive.
-From this, it is easy to see that each entry of the matrix $\mathcal{A}^{\ell}$ will be positive when $\ell$ is not smaller than the diameter of the graph $\mathcal{G}$, i.e., $D_{\mathcal{G}}$, see also \cite{Liu2018}.
+\begin{rem} From \emph{Lemma 8.1.2} in \cite{Godsil2014}, it is not difficult to see that for any two nodes $i$ and $j$, there exists a path from $i$ to $j$ with length not larger than $\ell$ if and only if the $(i,j)$th entry of the matrix $\mathcal{A}^{\ell}$ is positive.
+From this, it is easy to see that each entry of the matrix $\mathcal{A}^{\ell}$ will be positive when $\ell$ is not smaller than the diameter of the graph $\mathcal{G}$, i.e., $D_{\mathcal{G}}$, see also \cite{Liu2018}. \end{rem}